Software development efficiency: key metrics, missteps, and better practices

 After the initial industrialization phase, waterfall methodologies for project management were all the rage.
 Project managers were using an infinite loop to manage projects.
 First, they asked developers how long the given functionality would take to implement, then they controlled the delivery time vs. estimation.

-What did smart developers do this time?
+Developers adapted to this system as well.
 They started to overestimate the amount of work required in order to always be on the safe side, and to avoid unnecessarily and (sic!) unproductive discussions on why the given task was delayed.
 The “overestimate and code in peace” approach became the norm and is so until this day.

 The same antipattern can be applied to agile methodologies using story points, for instance.
 The times are different but estimated vs. delivered often results in a natural response of … overestimation.